simon-ritchie/apysc/docs_src/source/elif.md

 ```
 ValueError: Elif interface can only use right after If or Elif interfaces.

-Maybe you are using Int or String, or anything else comparison expression at Elif constructor (e.g., `with Elif(any_value == 10, ...):`).
+Maybe you are using Int or String, or anything-else comparison expression at Elif constructor (e.g., `with Elif(any_value == 10, ...):`).
-Currently, that specifying expression directly is not supported so please define condition separately as follows:
+Currently, that specifying expression directly is not supported, so please define conditions separately as follows:
 condition: Boolean = any_value == 10
 ...
-with Elif(condition, ....):
+with Elif(condition, ...):
 ```

 ## See also